Omkistark/mysql/README.md

 # mysql
 Syntax for basic ddl,dml and dcl queries.
+Use online resources for better GUI xD